mreq/mreq.eu/source/articles/2014-02-02-easily-export-backbone-relational-models.html.md

 tags: web, backbonejs, coffeescript
 ---

-To export a Backbone-relational model we can extend the original Backbone-relational model with three attributes and an export method./////
+To export a Backbone-relational model we can extend the original Backbone-relational model with three attributes and an export method.

 tl;dr, coffee version: